roccosportal/dashbird/doc/install.md

 ```

-Javascript and CSS Files are merged together (you need to run this after every version change in the Config.php)
+Javascript and CSS Files are merged together (you need to run this after every version change in the Config.php).

 Change into the project `bin` directory.

 `cd bin/`

 Execute make files.

 `php makejs.php`

 `php makecss.php`